Skip to main content

 KeyDescriptionLifespan

-kameleoonExperiment-${experimentId}Contains the experiment variation allocation, the ID of the variation (either “Reference” or the variation ID or “none” if a traffic exclusion has been configured) and the date on which the variation was assigned.30 days.
-But if the visitor comes back after 30 days, the exact same information will be saved again (as the variation allocation mechanism is based on the visitorCode identifier.
+kameleoonExperiment-${experimentId}Experiment variation allocation and assigned variation ID (either “Reference” or the variation ID or “none” if a traffic exclusion has been configured) and the date on which the variation was assigned.30 days (renews on revisit)

 kameleoonGlobalPersonalizationExpositionRepresents the visitor's global exposition status for all personalizations.
-If the value is "false", this visitor won't be exposed to any personalization (and if it is set to "true", he will be if he triggers the required targeting conditions).
+If the value is "false", this visitor won't be exposed to any personalization (and if it is set to "true", they will be if they trigger the required targeting conditions).
 By default, no global traffic is excluded from any personalization.
-This value is configurable in the project configuration settings365 days
+This value is configurable in the project configuration settings.365 days

 kameleoonLegalConsentLegal consent obtained for the use of Kameleoon.
 The value can be for instance {"AB_TESTING": true, "PERSONALIZATION": false} or {"PERSONALIZATION": true}365 days